|

 Now to the big lump over to the right hand side, there are a lot of colours gone in here, as you will imagine yellow ochre first, followed by hookers green and burnt sienna.
 Whilst all this is still wet, a few touches here and there of burnt sienna, I just stipple this on, followed by a little bit of stippling with stronger yellow ochre then also a little bit of cobalt blue.

 Now let all this dry.
 In the meantime I went back over to the left hand side that I had previously painted and put a little bit of shadow to the left hand side of that lumpy bit of ground that I previously painted.
 The shadow mix being, cobalt blue, burnt sienna and alizarin crimson.
 All of this section that I have just mentioned was done with my ¾” wash brush.
+The little bit of grass under the tree was painted with hookers green and yellow ochre, for a lighter brighter green.

 Step 6 :